yurifugi/rpi-updater-notifier/README.md

 `rpi-updater notifier` is a Shell Script for updating Raspberrypi OS.

-It also notifies, with an email notification, thru Gmail relay.
+After running all RpiOS update commands, it will notify someone with an email notification.

+The email is sent by `sendmail` thru Gmail relay.
+Learn below how to install and configure `sendmail`for Gmail relay.

 ## Usage